 Here’s how an investigation generally progresses:

 In order to get the most accurate and thorough description of the events and alleged misconduct that led to your complaint, the investigator will need to interview you in person.
-The CCRB usually conducts in-person interviews at its office, located at 100 Church St., in Manhattan.
+The CCRB often conducts in-person interviews at its office, located at 100 Church St., in Manhattan.
 If need be, interviews are also conducted at locations in all the boroughs.
 Particularly in cases of hardship, the investigator will travel to you.

 Your in-person statement is vital and will be the foundation of the investigation.
-When you come to meet with the investigator, try to bring as much information as possible relating to the complaint, including the time, date, and location of the incident, the badge numbers and names of the police officers involved if you have them, physical descriptions of the officers and any relevant paperwork, photographs, or video.
+When you meet with the investigator, try to bring as much information as possible relating to the complaint, including the time, date, and location of the incident, the badge numbers and names of the police officers involved if you have them, physical descriptions of the officers and any relevant paperwork, photographs, or video.
 Providing names and contact information for witnesses is also important.

 To ensure that your case can be administratively prosecuted if the board substantiates the allegations, the investigator will ask you to sign a verification form confirming that what you have told us is truthful and accurate.